klaythompson011/UFOs/README.md

 ## Results

 Once in the webpage, the user should navigate to the bottom left and find “Filter Search”.
-There are 5 input boxes to filter data by including “City”, “State”, “Country” and “Shape”.
+There are 5 input boxes to filter data by including "Date", “City”, “State”, “Country” and “Shape”.

 ![IMAGE 1](Resources/IMAGE1.png)